 Well, It Was Gatlinburg In Mid-July

 If this sounds like a tourist trap to you, you’re absolutely correct.
-Good thing you’ve booked a condo at Deer Ridge Mountain Resort, a quiet hillside retreat 12 miles east of downtown Gatlinburg.
-With your own private kitchen and a terrace overlooking the foothills of the Smokies, the nightmare of the Hollywood Star Cars Museum will soon be a very distant memory (3710 Weber Road, Gatlinburg).
+Good thing you’ve booked a condo at Deer Ridge Mountain Resort, a quiet hillside retreat 12 miles east of downtown.
+With your own private kitchen and a terrace overlooking the foothills of the Smokies, the nightmare of the Hollywood Star Cars Museum will soon be a distant memory (3710 Weber Road, Gatlinburg).

 Today’s The Day The Teddy Bears Have Their Picnic

-With a picnic lunch packed, enter the national park near Sugarlands Visitor Center and follow Little River Road to Cades Cove, a wide meadow valley perfectly framed by the surrounding mountains.
+With a picnic lunch packed, enter the park near Sugarlands Visitor Center and follow Little River Road to Cades Cove, a wide meadow valley perfectly framed by the surrounding mountains.
 One of the prime park locations for wildlife viewing, Cades Cove is the frequent home of white-tailed deer, black bears, coyotes, ground hogs, and turkeys.
 And with bike rentals available at the Cades Cove Campground Store, visitors can take in the view while cruising the 11-mile meadow loop road.
-But biking or not, be sure to find a scenic spot for lunch and keep your eyes peeled for bears.

 If it’s a crystal clear day, head into the mountains on Newfound Gap Road, the winding pass that bisects the eastern and western regions of the park.
 Awaiting you up above is the 6,643-foot summit of Clingmans Dome, the highest point in the park and the third-highest mountain east of the Mississippi River.
 A steep half-mile walk from the parking lot will bring you to a spectacular observation tower, from which you can see up to 100 miles on a clear day.